 Carappee Hill Conservation Park

-The most extensive and highest exposed granite rock mass on Eyre Peninsula, at 495 metres above sea level.
+The most extensive and highest exposed granite rock mass on Eyre Peninsula, at 496 metres above sea level.
 A great view, with wildflowers and rock waterpools in season and frequented by kangaroos and other wildlife.
-An enegertic climb to the top - allow 2 hours - marked with white and green painted arrows from the southern point, with a book to sign at the summit; or stroll on the eastern side.
+An energetic climb to the top (allow 2 hours) marked with white painted arrows from the southern point, with a plaque and book to sign at the summit; or stroll on the eastern side.

 Located north of Darke Peak, Caralue Bluff reserve has easy access to view approx 70 varieties of wildflowers and native flora.
 Picnic ground on the western side with bushwalking and hill climb to overlook a large part of Eyre Peninsula.